-Growing adoption of electrical equipment, coupled with modern lifestyles, has mainly resulted in an increased dependency on electricity.
-Power failure is a key issue faced in business, educational, and other sectors.
-Regular use of fluorescent lights has resulted in the increased emission of carbon dioxide and ultraviolet radiation, owing to the presence of hazardous raw materials such as mercury; consequently, eco-friendly and energy-efficient light sources have been gaining traction in recent years.
-The adoption of LED exit signs powered by rechargeable batteries increases efficiency and individual safety.
-Emergence of new and cost-efficient technologies in the LED lighting market have resulted in a decline in LED prices.
-Characteristics such as energy saving, longer life-span, and eco-friendly nature of LEDs have been driving the adoption of these products.
+The growing adoption of electrical equipment coupled with modern lifestyles has mainly resulted in the increased dependency on electricity.
+Power failure is the major issue faced in business, educational, and in other sectors.
+Regular usage of fluorescent lights results in the increased emission of carbon dioxide and ultraviolet radiation, owing to the presence of hazardous raw material such as mercury.
+This has mainly resulted in the adoption of eco-friendly and energy efficient light source.
+Adoption of LED exit signs powered by rechargeable batteries increases the efficiency and individual safety.
+Emergence of new and cost-efficient technologies in LED lighting market have resulted in lowering the LED prices.
+The main characteristics such as energy saving, increased life-span, and eco-friendly nature has resulted in the increased adoption of LED products.

 Geographically, the global emergency lighting market has been segmented into North America, Europe, Asia Pacific, and Latin America, the Middle East and Africa (LAMEA).

 North America is expected to witness significant growth in emergency lighting market owing to higher consumer awareness about the benefits of using emergency lights in an emergency situation is mainly propelling the market growth.
 Favorable rules and regulations adopted by the government in outdoor lighting are also driving the growth of emergency light and exit sign market.
 For instance: In United States, the National Fire Protection Association (NFPA) primarily regulates the fire safety of commercial and large residential buildings.
 Both exit signs and emergency lighting are made mandatory by the law in both private and public infrastructure across the nation.